Rural Broadband Options – What’s Available?

 The gap between cities and rural areas continues to grow when it comes to online access.
 Whilst built up areas striving in population and business are receiving fibre optic broadband and 4G networks, some areas of the countryside are struggling to hit anything faster than the 56k modem speeds we consider ancient.

-Whilst the UK government is aiming for speeds of 2Mbps-minimum across the entire country by 2015, most of the grant is being favoured towards large cities, meaning only a small amount (in comparison) will be split between rural areas nationwide.
-It is becoming more and more evident that some areas will not get fibre optic broadband and will need to take advantage of other access methods if ADSL is not a fast enough solution.
+Whilst the UK government is aiming for speeds of 2Mbps minimum across the entire country by 2015, most of the grant is being favoured towards large cities, meaning only a small amount (in comparison) will be split between rural areas nationwide.
+It is becoming more and more clear that some areas will not get fibre optic broadband and will need to take advantage of other access methods if ADSL is not a fast enough solution.

 Some areas have managed to find their own solution as a community.
 B4RN (Broadband for the Rural North) took matters into their own hands, asking locals to invest in their own network built by the people, for the people.
 Lancashire residents in the proposed areas can take out shares in the project to get connected.
 The estimated budget for the project is drastically cheaper than large provider costs, and if successful B4RN could pave the way for other communities to do similar.